Skip to main content

 Possible solutions:

-• Ensure the atscale-excel-plugin client has the offline_access scope.
+• Ensure the atscale-excel-plugin client is configured correctly and has the offline_access scope.

-• Ensure the user has the correct roles assigned in the Identity Broker, and has runtime permissions to interact with the catalogs.
-This is usually associated with 401 Unauthorized errors reported in the log file.
+• Ensure the user has the offline_access and query_user roles assigned in the Identity Broker, as well as runtime permissions to interact with the catalogs.
+This is usually associated with 401 Unauthorized errors reported in the log files.

 After signing in, trying to interact with the connection produces an error: "The query did not run, or the database table could not be opened" or "Excel cannot find OLAP cube"